adaptech-cz/Tesseract4Android/README.md

 To build the release version of the library, use task `tesseract4android:assembleRelease`.
 After successful build, you will have resulting `AAR` files in the `<project dir>/tesseract4Android/build/outputs/aar/` directory.

+Or you can publish the AAR directly to your local maven repository, by using task `tesseract4android:publishToMavenLocal`.
+After successful build, you can consume your library as any other maven dependency.
+Just make sure to add `mavenLocal()` repository in `repositories {}` block in your project's `build.gradle` file.

 ### Android Studio

  - Open this project in Android Studio.
- - Open Gradle panel, expand `Tesseract4Android / :tesseract4Android / Tasks / other` and run `assembleRelease`.
+ - Open Gradle panel, expand `Tesseract4Android / :tesseract4Android / Tasks / other` and run `assembleRelease` (to get AAR).
+ - Or in the same panel expand `Tesseract4Android / :tesseract4Android / Tasks / publishing` and run `publishToMavenLocal` (to publish AAR).

 ### GradleW